cindyyun0204/cindy_yun_fyp/README.md

          Emotion JSON Response
                 ↓
             CSV Logging

 ## Unity Components Breakdown
+All C# scripts are in Assets -> Scripts except for FaceLandmarkerRunner.cs, which is in Assets -> MediaPipeUnity -> Samples -> Scenes -> FaceLandmarkDetection

 ### FaceLandmarkerRunner
-Uses MediaPipe FaceLandmarker (468-point mesh)
+Uses MediaPipe FaceLandmarker (468-point mesh).
+Added features to the existing script.

 Responsibilities:
 - Detect face landmarks